Cloud-Code-Innovate/ORCCareerSiteVanityUrl/configure-hcm/configure-hcm.md

 1. Sign in to your HCM instance with your admin credentials.

-2. In the Setup and Maintenance work area, go to:
+2. In the *Setup and Maintenance* work area, go to:

     ![](images/hcm_setup.png " ")

-    - Setup: Recruiting and Candidate Experience
+    - *Setup*: Recruiting and Candidate Experience
-    - Functional Area: Recruiting and Candidate Experience Management
+    - *Functional Area*: Recruiting and Candidate Experience Management
-    - Task: Enterprise Recruiting and Candidate Experience Information
+    - *Task*: Enterprise Recruiting and Candidate Experience Information

     ![](images/hcm_recruiting_candidate_exp.png " ")